Our Library

 Hope one of these might work for you.
 Many more books are available on our cart and in the Library itself.
 Just remember to sign the card and leave on cart or Library table.

-MAY 2025: As this is Mother’s Day month it is only fitting that we have our first selection being;
+May: As this is Mother’s Day month it is only fitting that we have our first selection being;

 When Mother’s Pray by Cheri Fuller.
 Isaiah 44:3 says “For I will give you abundant water for your thirst and for your parched fields.
 And I will pour out my Spirit and my blessings on your children.”
 The author gives Scripture to pray for our children and grandchildren and brings us stories of how when two or more, Mom’s in particular, come together for their children, their schools, teachers, friends, or decisions can change situations and lives.
 Moms In Touch is discussed and briefly how to organize a one hour weekly pray group.
 Inspirational with good information.